bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 ## Newest Pages

+{% include content/info.html
+title="Latest updates"
+content="The latest updates have been made on 17-12-2025.
+The articles for Skys' diary (page 3 & 4), the museum (area 2) and Carmine's interview (tab 5) have received updates!"
+%}

 The wiki has grown to over 100+ pages, growing regularly with updates from [our small team](pages/about).
 These are the newest (or most recently expanded) pages on our wiki!